rabbitmq/rabbitmq-website/site/configure.md

 to point the node at a directory of such files:

 <pre class="lang-ini">
-# uses a directory of .conf files loaded in alphabethical order
+# uses a directory of .conf files loaded in alphabetical order
 RABBITMQ_CONFIG_FILES=/path/to/a/custom/location/rabbitmq/conf.d
 </pre>

 Target directory must contain a number of `.conf` files with the same syntax as `rabbitmq.conf`.

-They will be **loaded in alphabethical order**.
+They will be **loaded in alphabetical order**.
 A common naming practice uses numerical prefixes in filenames to make it easier to reason about the order, or make sure a "defaults file" is always loaded first, regardless of how many extra files are generated at deployment time: